taylanunutmaz/space-x-capsules/README.md

 * Go to documentation url `/api/documentation` (if you are using Laravel Develoment Server: http://127.0.0.1:8000/api/documentation).

+* Register

   * Use POST /api/register.

 * Login

   * If you want to use JWT, you can use POST /api/login and click Authorize button top right and paste it `bearerAuth` section with `Bearer {Your JWT}`.

-  * Also you can use passport to login.
+  * Also you can use passport(OAuth2) to login.
+Click on Authorize button top right.
 If your APP_DEBUG is true in .env file `client_id` and `client_secret` will fill automatically.
 You can login with using your login credentials.
-Click on Authorize button top right.